Home >

 Kurma Jayanti:

-Kurma Jayanti is the day which celebrates the appearance of Kurma Avatara of Lord Vishnu.
+Kurma Jayanti is the day in which the appearance of Kurma Avatara of Lord Vishnu is celebrated.
 Kurma Jayanti falls on Vaishakha Poornima.

 Refer to: